 Zatoon was always a strong advocate for women’s issues such as, equity in the workforce, elimination of math anxiety in females, and empowering women to enter the science, mathematics and engineering fields

-Sahar holds a MBA from the Schulich School of Business and is in the process of attaining her CPA designation in March 2018.
+Sahar holds an MBA from the Schulich School of Business and her CPA designation with CPA Ontario.
 She is also a guest lecturer at the Schulich School of Business and has taught Finance courses at McMaster University.

 Sahar has a strong passion for helping those in need and a passion for the arts.
 She has previously served on the board for a few not-for-profit organizations in the areas of education and poverty/hunger.

 Nermine Zohdy is a seasoned professional with extensive experience in non-profit and development.
 She has a Bachelors Degree in international relations and economics, and a master’s degree in professional development.

 Her skill with donors, non-governmental organizations (NGOs), and multi-stakeholders was honed during her time with the Canadian International Development Agency (CIDA), Save-The-Children, the Arab Community Centre of Toronto and NGOs overseas.

 Chetna Desai was born and raised in India but has since lived in Africa, England, Cayman Island and Canada.
 She is Founder & CEO of Shabd Prarthna a literature and language focussed organization.